-7. The Supervisory Board has not formed any committees, and in particular has not formed an audit committee (Code sections 5.3.1, 5.3.2, 5.3.3).
+6. The Supervisory Board has not formed any committees, and in particular has not formed an audit committee (Code sections 5.3.1, 5.3.2, 5.3.3).

 The Supervisory Board consists of only three members.
 In the view of the Supervisory Board, the formation of an audit committee is not expedient under the specific circumstances of the company and - unlike in larger governing bodies - does not increase efficiency.
 All matters are addressed by all members of the Supervisory Board, meaning that the formation of additional committees is not considered necessary.
+Given that the Supervisory Board of Viscom AG is not subject to co-determination, a nominating committee comprising exclusively shareholder representatives would be obsolete.

-8. The fixed remuneration for the Supervisory Board stipulated in the Articles of Association does not take account of Chairpersons or committee members (Code section 5.4.6).
+7. The fixed remuneration for the Supervisory Board stipulated in the Articles of Association does not take account of Chairpersons or committee members (Code section 5.4.6).